wouterbulten/wouterbulten.github.io/_posts/tech/2020-02-25-potential-of-ai-in-medicine-improving-prostate-cancer-diagnosis.md

 <figure>
 <div id="openseadragon1" style="width: 100%; height: 400px; border: 2px solid #f4f4f4; padding: 10px;"></div>
-<figcaption>Example case as presented to the patologist.
+<figcaption>Example case as presented to the pathologist.
 Left the original biopsy, right the biopsy with the gland-level AI feedback.
 You can zoom in by scrolling, moving around can be done with click&drag.</figcaption>
 </figure>

 <a name="acknowledgements"></a>